jdsantelicesl/carpoolNative/README.md

 - [ ] Loading screen when fetch takes too long (user has bad signal)
 - [ ] Clear cache to redirect user to login page if refresh token does not match with token in db.
 (Signing on different device)
 - [ ] Credentials page (part of login) to avoid keyboard overlap on input boxes
-- [ ] Add mutiple account creation protextions to backend
+- [ ] Add mutiple account creation protections to backend

 ## Get started